Highlights from the Ratings and Financial Report for SmileDirectClub Inc. (SDC)

-SmileDirectClub Inc. (NASDAQ:SDC) went down by -5.01% from its latest closing price compared to the recent 1-year high of $16.08.
-The company’s stock price has collected -25.12% of loss in the last five trading sessions.
-Press Release reported 7 hours ago that SmileDirectClub Reports First Quarter 2021 Financial Results
+SmileDirectClub Inc. (NASDAQ:SDC) went up by 2.37% from its latest closing price compared to the recent 1-year high of $16.08.
+The company’s stock price has collected -7.16% of loss in the last five trading sessions.
+Press Release reported on 05/12/21 that ONGOING INVESTIGATION NOTICE: The Schall Law Firm Announces it is Investigating Claims Against SmileDirectClub, Inc. and Encourages Investors with Losses to Contact the Firm

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.